 Tyk AI Studio

 Tyk’s API-to-MCP bridge converts REST, GraphQL, and RPC endpoints into standardized MCP tools.
-Major March 2026 development: Tyk AI Studio went open source.
-This makes it the most accessible self-hosted AI governance option, with MCP tool generation from OpenAPI specs, scoped tool access policies with guardrails, complete audit trails for prompts/responses/tool calls, PII redaction and content filtering at the gateway, and enterprise SSO/RBAC.
-Previously commercial-only, the open-source release significantly lowers the barrier to entry.
+March 2026: Tyk AI Studio went open source (Community Edition).
+Capabilities: MCP tool generation from OpenAPI specs, scoped tool access policies with guardrails, complete audit trails for prompts/responses/tool calls, PII redaction and content filtering at the gateway, and enterprise SSO/RBAC.
+Previously commercial-only, the open-source release significantly lowers the barrier to entry for self-hosted AI governance.
+No significant new release confirmed in the April 22–May 20 window.

-Microsoft’s entry into the MCP gateway space is Kubernetes-native from the ground up.
-595 stars, 63 forks, created May 2025, actively pushed April 16.
+Microsoft’s Kubernetes-native MCP gateway, now at 640 stars (+8% from 595).
+63 forks, created May 2025, actively pushed.
 A reverse proxy and management layer for MCP servers with:

 For organizations already running Kubernetes on Azure, this is the natural fit.
 The Kubernetes-native approach (StatefulSets for session affinity, headless services for direct pod routing) is architecturally sound for MCP’s stateful protocol requirements.